 Potential suppliers: how to approach us

 So you are a potential supplier, and you want to know how to approach us, what should you do?

 1) Please read our website, and understand our business first!

-2) If you are a translator, please read our translators page before applying, ensure you meet our criteria, and include all the information we ask for.
+2) If you are a translator, please read our translators page before applying.
+Ensure you meet our criteria, and also include all the information we ask for.
 Please note that we get a high level of applications, and are not always able to reply individually.

-3) Please note that we do not normally contract other translation agencies, we are extremely selective of translators, and only the best are accepted.
-A condition of working with freelancers is that they are not permitted to sub-contract without our express permission.
+3) Please note that we do not normally contract other translation agencies.
+We are extremely selective when choosing translators.
+We only accept the best.
+A condition of working with us as a freelancer, is that we do not permit you to sub-contract without our express permission.

-4) SEO and search marketing: we have an excellent approved supplier, and do not wish to receive offers from SEO companies, so please place your effort elsewhere.
+4) SEO and search marketing: We have an excellent approved supplier.
+We do not wish to receive offers from SEO companies.
+Therefore, please place your effort elsewhere.

-5) Other suppliers: please give clear and concise company information, and only contact us if there is a good match with our business, this will economise our use of time and yours.
+5) Other suppliers: please give clear and concise company information.
+Only contact us if there is a good match with our business.
+This will economise our use of time and yours.
 If you want to send a brochure, or other information, please use the e-mail address from our contact page.
 You will have to prove you are a human by substituting (at) with @ in the address.